 Aldi does all the hard work for you with frozen schnitzel, which can be found in the Aldi Finds section for a few weeks a year (typically during Oktoberfest).
-Iโve seen them in chicken, pork, and beef varieties.
+I’ve seen them in chicken, pork, and beef varieties, and they come with a pre breaded exterior for convenience!

-While the preparation directions call for deep frying or pan frying in oil to get that classic crispy exterior, I love using my air fryer instead!
-Youโll get a nice, browned crust with far less oil needed than any other method.
+While the preparation directions call for deep frying or pan frying in oil to get that classic crispy exterior, I love using my air fryer as the cooking method instead!
+That high heat circulating air creates a good golden brown crust and tender schnitzel inside with far less oil needed than the fried version.

-Even though Iโm preparing the pork schnitzel, this works for the other varieties as well so you can make your favorites!
+Even though I’m preparing the pork schnitzel, this works for the other varieties (like Aldi’s chicken schnitzel) as well so you can make your favorites – they all taste great!

 If you are interested at making your own homemade version, make sure to check out my crispy Air Fryer Chicken Schnitzel recipe to get started!

-- 24 ounce box frozen Aldi Deutsche Kรผche pork schnitzel
+- 24 ounce box of Aldi Deutsche Küche pork schnitzel (found in the frozen section)

 - Olive oil spray